no-1ne/react-native-bootcamp/debugging.md

 - restart the packager server
 - run your app with `react-native run-android`

+### _Some common errors and fixes_
+here are some common error that you might encounter and how to fix them,

+* <span style="color:red">Can't find variable: [yadayada]  <span>

+	This is a common error and usually means that you forgot to import or initialize a function, method or a variable. just go to the line and verify
+*

 If nothing of the above May God save you😜, Just kidding You can ask any of the mentors to help you debug anytime.
 Just make sure you first follow the above steps to save time.